-New LatAm network aims to help infertile couplesNovember 25th, 2012 in Obstetrics & gynaecology /
+New LatAm network aims to help infertile couplesNovember 25, 2012 in Medicine & Health / Obstetrics & gynaecology

 Latin America's new infertility network will be a support system for those unable to conceive and lead the fight for cheaper medical treatments for would-be parents, its founders told AFP.